tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

 In terms of the earths surface, Xylaan can be split into a couple regions, the deadlands, chaparral, alpine, deciduous forest, the Arcadian sea, and the rainforest.
 Xylaan, however is differentiated vertically as much as it is horizontally, beneath the earth and water the mycelium ebbs and flows in strength, lending strength to people and areas that it relies on for its function as an organism.
 Above there is a thick cloud of mist, swirling lethargically with the wind, colloquially known as the "sugar layer".
 This layer is home to an unimaginable amount of biodiversity, supporting billions of microbes and creatures able to drift through it including a consistent presence of the germ.

 **Deadlands**: A somewhat pessimistic term coined by tannian's frustrated with a lack of progress at repopulating this biome.
 You and yours have managed to get a wispy grass to take root here but a commitment to waning your biology off of [[Ichor]] has left you with wildly fertile soil, but no species capable of processing its nutrients.
 For the two centuries you have been here you have dug a vast network of tunnels bellow ground, in which you have hid the machines keeping the xylaan at bay.
-Anti-psionic fields project from the earth and cancel out any growth xylaan would try to muster. on the opposite side of the forest a mycelial netw
+Anti-psionic fields project from the earth and cancel out any growth xylaan would try to muster.

 **Chaparral**: The chaparral region is defined by a dry climate and distance from xylaan's heart, a valley between the foothills of xylaan's Northern mountain range and the tallons, this region receives a proportionally small amount of connection to the network or the sugar layer.

 **Alpine:** The alpine defined as a region by its elevation more than is physical space, it is highlighted by a crust of colorful lichen making rings around everything at this elevation, organisms pack into the stony crags, soaking in the sugar layer, calcifying on the mountains surface, and giving way to its descendants building  even further out, for moss to find purchase in its nooks and crannys, for critters to build nests in, for small birds to hunt said critters, and so on and so on

 **Deciduous Forrest:**
+Your former home

 **Arcadian sea:** the Arcadian sea is an enormous lake nestled against a finger of the tallons that curves around xylaan's southern edge.
 Home to the arcadian court it holds the wealth of xylaan